UniversalDevicesInc-PG3/udi-poly-Airthings-Consumer/CONFIG.md

 ## Short Poll

 The API is limited to 120 requests per hour as documented on the <a href="https://developer.airthings.com/docs/api-rate-limit-consumer/">Airthings Rate Limit</a>.
-The short poll time is set 60 seconds which will be ok if you have 1 or 2 sensors, but you have more then you must increase it to 30 x number of sensors.
+The default short poll time is set 60 seconds which will be ok if you have 1 or 2 sensors, but you have more then you must increase it to 30 x number of sensors.
 IF you change the value then you must restart the node server.

 New Feature: The Controller has "Auto Set Short Poll" which will automatically set the short poll to the minimum value.
+The minimum calculated value is 33 * num_sensors, really it should just be 30 * num_sensors but I found a small fudge factore is needed.
 If disabled, you can manually set it with the driver "Short Poll" on the controller.
+But if disabled, the current version of PG3X will reset this to the default of 60 each time you install and update.
+Hopefully that will be fixed soon.

 ## Long Poll